IBM/telco-network-cloud-drivers/content/installation/lm/production/production-start.md

 # Build Docker Images

-Before you can install LM you will need to build the Docker images for all its components.
+Before you can install TNCO you will need to build the Docker images for all its components.

 The `lm-docker-source` distribution includes the sources necessary to build docker images for the TNCO applications.